 - Until titled by the BLM, animals cannot be sold or traded.

-- Animals cannot be neglected, abandoned, inhumanely treated, used as bucking stock, or for other commercial purposes.
+- Animals cannot be neglected, abandoned, inhumanely treated, used as bucking stock or used for other commercial purposes.

 - The nearest BLM office must be notified:

-- Within 7 days if an animal dies.
+- Within seven days if an animal dies.
 A veterinarian's statement must follow.

 - If an animal is moved to a new location for more than 30 days.